Purdy's NFL potential amazingly foreseen by Mike Shanahan

-Brock Purdy's rapid ascencion to superstardom took the NFL world by surprise, but one member of the Shanahan family
+Brock Purdy's rapid ascension to superstardom took the NFL world by surprise, except for one member of the Shanahan family.

-Mike Shanahan, father of 49ers coach Kyle Shanahan, expected big things from Purdy after seeing practice tape from minicamp during the quarterback's rookie campaign in 2022.
+Mike Shanahan, father of 49ers coach Kyle Shanahan, expected big things from Purdy after seeing practice tape from minicamp before the quarterback's rookie campaign in 2022.

 During an interview on "Pardon My Take," The San Francisco Chronicle's Mike Silver detailed that while the focus at that time remained on quarterbacks Trey Lance and Jimmy Garoppolo, the eldest Shanahan stayed keyed onto the rookie signal-caller from Iowa State.